umbraco/Umbraco.Deploy.Contrib/README.md

 ### Installation

-You can install the NuGet package using `Install-Package UmbracoDeploy.Contrib`.
+You can install the NuGet package using `Install-Package UmbracoDeploy.Contrib` for Umbraco 7 and 8

+or using `Install-Package Umbraco.Deploy.Contrib` for Umbraco 9 and above.

 ---
 ## Contributing to this project